CHLSS

 • $400 funds an adoptee’s search for medical background information

-• $1,000 helps connect a teen with a family that will provide a safe and permanent home before he ages out of foster care
+• $1,000 helps support a teen in finding permanency before aging out of foster care

-• $2,500 provides an adoption support fund grant to a family internationally adopting their relative child, who incur an average of $25,000-40,000 in total expenses
+• $2,500 provides an adoption support fund grant to a family adopting a child or siblings with complex needs.

 Meet Waiting Children